Menopause Care

 As a somatic trauma therapist offering EMDR and Somatic Experiencing, I knew my clients were doing deep work to reduce their symptoms and increase a sense of regulation in their bodies and minds.
 Yet some women still struggled, or could not maintain the gains we made early in our work.
 Over the years I wondered: “What else might I be missing?”
 “What is taking place with my female clients who are doing deep healing work week to week, but are still really struggling?”

-It wasn’t until I began my own peri- and post- menopause journey and experienced many of the symptoms listed above that I began to be curious about a biological origin for the distress I and other women were experiencing.
+It wasn’t until I began my own menopause journey and experienced many of the symptoms listed above that I began to be curious about a biological origin for the distress I and other women were experiencing.
 The last few years I’ve done a deep dive into learning about menopause and its impacts on my own health and well being, and the health and well being of my female clients.
 If we live long enough, all women will have large fluctuations and eventual cessation of reproductive hormones.
 These hormonal changes can affect mental health.
 For some women, the impact of menopause is minimal.
 For other women, the impact can be personally, professionally, emotionally, physically and mentally destabilizing.

 I am not a medical doctor and it is outside the scope of my practice to offer medical advice.
-What I do offer is support for the intensity of this time of hormonal change, resources to deepen knowledge of the biological factors contributing to psychological distress, and referrals to medical professionals specializing in menopause care.
+What I do offer is support for the intensity of this time of hormonal change, resources to deepen knowledge of the biological factors that may be contributing to psychological distress, and referrals to medical professionals specializing in menopause care.

 Resources:

 The Greene Scale.
-The Green Scale is a simple screening tool to assess current symptoms associated with hormonal change.
+The Greene Scale is a simple screening tool to assess current symptoms associated with hormonal change.
 It’s common for symptomatic women to have scores in the 20-50 range.
 With treatment, many women reduce their score to 10 or less.

 Not Feeling Like Myself Abstract.
 A recent (2024) study by The Menopause Society exploring symptoms related to “Not Feeling Like Myself”.